OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Apart from the Objective-C method, now there is one Swift function that is also of your interest.

-There is probably no documentation for that Swift function but you can just demangle its symbol using `swift-demangle`:
+There is probably no documentation for that Swift function but you can just demangle its symbol using `swift-demangle` via [`xcrun`](http://www.manpagez.com/man/1/xcrun/ "xcrun man page"):

+> xcrun can be used invoke Xcode developer tools from the command-line, without having them in the path.
+In this case it will locate and run swift-demangle, an Xcode tool that demangles Swift symbols.

 ```bash
 $ xcrun swift-demangle S10TelegramUI15openExternalUrl7account7context3url05forceD016presentationData